minnuss/28-github-profiles-search/README.md

 TITLE - Github Profiles Search

-About - Github profiles searcher
+About - Github profiles searcher, all the input needs is a username of github account.

 TECHNOLOGIES USED: